transloadit/uppy/website/src/docs/url.md

   import: 'Import',
   // Placeholder text for the URL input.
   enterUrlToImport: 'Enter URL to import a file',
-  // Error message shown if Uppy Companion could not load a URL.
+  // Error message shown if Companion could not load a URL.
-  failedToFetch: 'Uppy Companion failed to fetch this URL, please make sure it’s correct',
+  failedToFetch: 'Companion failed to fetch this URL, please make sure it’s correct',
   // Error message shown if the input does not look like a URL.
   enterCorrectUrl: 'Incorrect URL: Please make sure you are entering a direct link to a file' }